TomBubu/Labs/README.md

 - Display account   []
 - Open new account  []
 - Show summary for selected account []
+- Bug: Search for client works.
+Client object is selected.
+Account is added.
+Now it is possible to display account details.
+    - Once the same client is searched for, it is no longer possible to display the account and it seems it is not in the array ?
+    - Once a new account is created for the same account (without searching for the same client meanwhile), the previous account disappears? from the array
+    - **Fix: remove empty line from client file, save the array ownedAccounts to client file, load from client file depending on the client name and surnam.e**
 -----

 ### Further tasks: